yugabyte/yugabyte-db/docs/content/latest/api/ysql/datatypes/type_array/functions-operators/replace-a-value.md

     arr[2] is null,
   'unexpected';

-  -- Change the individual, addreessable, values one by one. for j in array_lower(arr, 2)..array_upper(arr, 2) loop
+  -- Change the individual, addressable, values one by one. for j in array_lower(arr, 2)..array_upper(arr, 2) loop
     arr[2][j] := new_val[j];
   end loop;